mmamontx/ja2-stracciatella-mp/README.md

 ## Backlog

 - Incomplete:
-    - Fix columns width and add borders for MP buttons on the strategic screen.
-Add player names and the respective ready statuses to the columns.
     - Sometimes items that were intended to be passed on client side get dropped on server side (probably there is something wrong with handling mouse position or the target variable).
     - Shooting from the roof initiated by the client makes the server shoot above the target head (level above).
 - Bugs: